repris-dev/repris/docs/concepts.md

 ### Digests

 A digest is a summary of the samples in a trove.
-The digest process repeatedly selects the best and rejects the worst samples, and over many runs this generates an accurate picture of the performance of a benchmark.
-Repris then takes two digests and compares them to identify changes in performance.
+The digest process repeatedly selects the best and rejects the worst samples, and over many runs this generates an accurate picture of the performance of a trove.
+Later, Repris can take two digests and compare them to identify changes in performance.

 ### Annotations